The Essential Elements of Neural Networks Explained

 Book Title Author Amazon Link

-Deep Learning with Python François Chollet https://amzn.to/4kKWJkA
+Deep Learning with Python François Chollet Shop now

 These books cover a wide range of topics.
 They go from theory to practical use.
 They’re great for anyone interested in neural network architecture and components of neural networks.